ecc521/ui-for-firebase-authentication/readme.md

 # UI for Firebase Authentication

-### Alternative to Firebase UI supporting Firebase v9+
+### Alternative to Firebase UI supporting Firebase v9+.

+Key Features:
+- Support for Firebase v9+

+Requirements:
-Email Enumeration Protection MUST be disabled for this plugin to work.
-This plugin relies on email enumerating features to mimic FirebaseUI behavior.
+- Email Enumeration Protection is **NOT** supported, and must be disabled for this plugin to work
+  - This requirement is in place to allow for transferring users from the sign-in flow to the sign-up flow if the account does not exist.

-Not yet implemented:
+Not yet available (Pull Requests welcome):
 - Custom password strength requirements (only minimum length supported)
 - Phone & Email Link Authentication
 - 2FA

-Test cases have not yet been constructed.

 ## Installation